apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 Delegation tokens (DTs from now on) are authentication tokens used by some services to replace Kerberos service tokens.
-Many services in the Hadoop ecosystem have support for DTs, since they have two very desirable advantages over Kerberos tokens:
+Many services in the Hadoop ecosystem have support for DTs, since they have some very desirable advantages over Kerberos tokens:

 * No need to distribute Kerberos credentials